cbourke/ComputerScienceI/documents/faq.md

 If you accessed zyBooks directly through the website and not through canvas, you may need to *merge* the multiple accounts you created.
-To do so see https://zybooks.zendesk.com/hc/en-us/articles/360007536553-I-already-paid-so-why-am-I-being-asked-to-subscribe-again-
+To do so see this [help page](https://zybooks.zendesk.com/hc/en-us/articles/360007536553-I-already-paid-so-why-am-I-being-asked-to-subscribe-again)

 # Campuswire